-All I knew about Marjorie Rawlings was that she wrote the Pulitzer Prize winning book called The Yearling and Cross Creek.
+All I knew about Marjorie Rawlings was that she wrote the Pulitzer Prize-winning book called The Yearling and Cross Creek.
 Both books are classics and the movies are family favorites.
 I also had no idea that she lived and wrote the book so close to us.

 I just had to go and see her home in Cross Creek.
 A very small and secluded community a few miles south of Gainsville, FL.

 When we walked through that gate, it was like we walked back in time.
 Her working farm is still maintained by the State of Florida as it was when she lived there.
-The barn, house, tenant house, small orange grove, garden, chickens and geese look just the same as they did when she lived there.
+The barn, house, tenant house, small orange grove, garden, chickens, and geese look just the same as they did when she lived there.

 A bit about Marjorie before I go on.

 Born in 1896 in Washington DC, she knew she wanted to be a writer by the age of 6.
 She came to Florida for a visit and loved the area so much, she decided to move there.
-With a small inheritance she received from her mother, in 1928, she bought a 72 acre orange grove “site unseen” in an area where it was mostly swamp land.
+With a small inheritance she received from her mother, in 1928, she bought a 72-acre orange grove “sight unseen” in an area where it was mostly swamped land.
 Her husband helped her for 2 years with the homestead and realized Florida swamp life and farming was not for him.
 He packed up and went back north to leave Marjorie there to fend for herself.
-But as luck would have it, when her lawyer came from the Tampa area with her divorce papers, he stopped by a friends home, Martin Baskin, to see if he would like to join him on his journey.
+But as luck would have it, when her lawyer came from the Tampa area with her divorce papers, he stopped by a friend’s home, Martin Baskin, to see if he would like to join him on his journey.
 Several years later, Mr. Baskin, would marry that feisty woman who would later die at the age of 57.

 When she first came to Cross Creek, the house was just the one building shown on the far left of the picture above.
 Later she would add a 2 bedroom and 2 bath extension.
 One room for guests and one master bedroom for herself.
 In 2007, her home was designated as a National Historic Landmark.